discordlinux/rules/README.md

 - #tech - General discussion on Linux and computers.

-- #offtopic - Chat about almost anything{semi} server rules still apply.
+- #offtopic - Chat about almost anything; server rules still apply.

 - #games - Channel to chat about games.